GaetanLongree/docker-samba-ldap/README.md

 ### LDAP authentication functionality

-**NOTE** I was fully unable to get this container working by authenticating LDAP users for the shared folder.
+**NOTE** I am fully unable to get this container working by authenticating LDAP users for the shared folder.
 This was built together in a relatively short period of time, with a fall back to a classic samba share as a backup solution.

 Any information/tips/pointer/hints as to why this did not work and/or how to fix this would be very appreciated.
 I shall update this image accordingly with the provided information to render this image functional.